nv-nikkulkarni/rag/docs/nemoretriever-parse-extraction.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Enable PDF extraction with Nemoretriever Parse
+# Enable PDF extraction with Nemoretriever Parse for NVIDIA RAG Blueprint

-For enhanced PDF extraction capabilities, you can use the Nemoretriever Parse service.
+For enhanced PDF extraction capabilities, you can use the Nemoretriever Parse service with the [NVIDIA RAG Blueprint](readme.md).
 This service provides improved PDF parsing and structure understanding compared to the default PDF extraction method.

+> [!WARNING]
+>
+> B200 GPUs are not supported for PDF extraction with Nemoretriever Parse.
+> For this feature, use H100 or A100 GPUs instead.

 ## Using Docker Compose

 ### Using On-Prem Models

-1. Follow steps outlined in the [quickstart guide](quickstart.md#start-using-on-prem-models) till step 4.
-Deploy all the deployed NIMs for ingestion.
+1. **Prerequisites**: Follow the [deployment guide](deploy-docker-self-hosted.md) up to and including the step labelled "Start all required NIMs."

 2. Deploy the Nemoretriever Parse service along with other required NIMs:
    ```bash